 This template is a version of the Stanford EDU data maturity assessment model.
 It is formatted to allow each question to be assessed via a drop down box.
 When completed, a number of graphs representing the scores will be available for review.
 The original material is copyrighted for Stanford EDU, but free to use.
 Please find more details here.

-This free to use tool allow you to map the HESA Data Futures Schema to the UCISA HE capability map.
+Download it here: HESA-Schema-Data-Mapping-to-HE-Capability-Model-Web-v2.1 This free to use tool allow you to map the HESA Data Futures Schema to the UCISA HE capability map.
 It is provided without license or warranty!
 For more information, please read the accompanying blog post and the update for version 2.1 Latest update: V2.1: Capability Lookup Query, Additional analysis and ranking, new graphs and visualisations and new mapping functionality showing where a capability is both ‘captured’ and ‘used’.
 Bug fixes pointed out by a few people who downloaded it.
 Hope it proves useful.
-If you have any comments in questions, get in touch via the contact form, or leave me [...]
+If you have any comments in questions, get in touch via the [...]

 The Data Capability toolkit originally developed in the HEDIIP programme is now hosted at HESA: https://www.hesa.ac.uk/support/tools/data-capability.
 The template we've provided here is a version tweaked to get your started with Data Futures.
 We have added a set of objectives, issues, aspirations and gaps which reflect the challenges and opportunities which come with a successful implementation of in-year reporting.
 This template has been used in a detailed form for a number of universities to develop their Data Futures scope and plan.